-Let me begin with a disclaimer.
+Allow me to begin with a disclaimer.
 I do not dry my own tomatoes.
 Maybe someday, but not at the moment.
-This is all about how you can take your basic, already-dried tomatoes and turn them into your next antipasti tray must-have.
+This is about how you can take your basic, already-dried tomatoes and turn them into your next antipasti tray must-have.

 This is more of a method than a recipe.
 And I can’t take credit for it.
-The credit goes to my daughter-in-law Maria’s mom, Rosaria.
+That must go to my daughter-in-law Maria’s mom, Rosaria.
 Shortly after we met Maria’s family, we were headed up to Maine, to visit my brother and his family …and to enjoy some lobster, of course.
 That story is for another time.

 Since Maria lived with her family in North Jersey, we stopped by to pick her up on the way.
 When we arrived, her mom wanted to feed us.
 Like any welcoming mom would do.
 Especially the generous Italian variety.
 Lunch?
 No thank you, really, we couldn’t.
 We’d had a late breakfast.
 We finally agreed to a snack.
 And maybe a cup of coffee.